 - Mandt Training

 Work Equipment: Telephone, PC, pager, TDD, AED, misc. household appliances (i.e. washer/dryer, stove, dishwasher)

 Work Environment: Residential setting with normal lighting levels, temperature, air quality, ventilation and noise levels.

 Work Location: 1353 N. Main St., Harrisonburg, VA 22802

-Work Hazards: Standard hazards associated with a mental health treatment environment.
-Standard hazards associated with human service residential environment including hazards associated with problem behaviors; behaviors and hazards associated with necessary use of medical procedures.
+Work Hazards: Minimal hazards associated with a mental health treatment environment.
+Minimal hazards associated with human service residential environment including hazards associated with problem behaviors; behaviors and hazards associated with necessary use of medical procedures.
 Use of universal precautions required.
 Use of protective equipment recommended.

 Work Schedule: Hours include both first and second shift on weekdays and weekends in order to provide support to residents based on their needs.
 Some flexibility is required in order to meet and respond to coverage needs and individual residents’ needs.